shivaji43/api/examples/social/shape-twitter-unofficial/README.md

 An automated X (formerly Twitter) interaction bot that monitors and responds to DMs and mentions using the Shapes.inc AI API.

-note: this is not base on official twitter dev docs
+## **caution: this project is not using the twitter api and might result to getting you suspended. use without caution and at your own risk.**

 ## Overview